-Ofsted conducted a monitoring visit in September 2021, which had a particular focus on Guildford College, Merrist Wood College and Farnham College.
-This was the first time that Ofsted has visited since merging with the former Guildford College Group in 2019.
+Ofsted also conducted a monitoring visit in September 2021, which had a particular focus on Guildford College, Merrist Wood College and Farnham College.
+This was the first time that Ofsted had visited since the merger with the former Guildford College Group in 2019.

-The report recognises the 'significant progress' that has been made in leadership and governance, with Ofsted complimentary about the culture and values demonstrated at Activate Learning that emanate from our Learning Philosophy.
+The report recognised the 'significant progress' that has been made in leadership and governance, with Ofsted complimentary about the culture and values demonstrated at Activate Learning that emanate from our Learning Philosophy.

-Ofsted has also recognised the considerable improvements made in teaching, learning, and assessment outcomes, and was very complimentary about the breadth and depth of developments undertaken by our teachers and managers.
+Ofsted also recognised the considerable improvements made in teaching, learning, and assessment outcomes, and were very complimentary about the breadth and depth of developments undertaken by our teachers and managers.